-We have audited the accompanying consolidated balance sheets and statements of cumulative preferred stock of Western Resources, Inc., as of December 31, 1999 and 1998, and the related consolidated statements of income, comprehensive income, cash flows, and shareholders' equity for each of the three years in the period ended December 31, 1999.
+We have audited the accompanying consolidated balance sheets and statements of cumulative preferred and preference stock of Western Resources, Inc., as of December 31, 1999, 1998 and 1997, and the related consolidated statements of income, comprehensive income, cash flows, and shareholders' equity for each of the three years in the period ended December 31, 1999 (1999, 1998 and 1997 as restated.
+See Note 2 of Notes to Consolidated Financial Statements).
 These financial statements and the schedule referred to below are the responsibility of the company's management.
 Our responsibility is to express an opinion on these financial statements and this schedule based on our audits.